Here's when the child tax credit payments start

 If you have a baby in 2021, your newborn will count toward the child tax credit payment of $3,600.
 Children who are adopted can also qualify if they're US citizens.
 You'll be able to update the IRS on a new dependent when that aspect of the Update Portal is made available.

-What should I know if I don't typically pay or file taxes?
+What should I know if I'm not required to pay or file taxes?

 Payments will be automatic for those who filed their 2020 tax returns by the May 17 deadline (or those who claimed all their dependents on a 2019 tax return).
 But what if that's not you?
 Parents who didn't file taxes should use the new IRS tool, called the "Non-filer Sign-up tool," to get their money, even if you're not usually required to file.
 This will let the IRS know your income level and how many dependents are in your household who count toward the child tax credit benefits.